think-mm/enblog/input/posts/2009/12-02-time-in-a-bottle-scientists-watch-evolution-unfold.md

 OldURL: 2009/12/02/time-in-a-bottle-scientists-watch-evolution-unfold/
 ---

 "Time in a Bottle: Scientists Watch Evolution Unfold" is an article that appeared in "Science News" on October 19, 2009.
-My attention was drawn to it because the researcher, Professor Richard Lenski, Michigan State University, was interviewed in a column in the Toronto newspaper, The Globe &amp; Mail.
+My attention was drawn to it because the researcher, Professor Richard Lenski, Michigan State University, was interviewed in a column in the Toronto newspaper, The Globe & Mail.
 The interview appeared on Saturday, November 21.

 I have lifted excerpts from the original article to share with you....